woleet/woleet.id-server/tests/java/docs/SignatureApi.md

     String messageToSign = This is the message ot ber signed; // String | Message to be signed.
     UUID userId = 345a4513-0266-419a-8344-2daf645b78ed; // UUID | User identifier.
     String customUserId = wol.jim-smith.01; // String | Custom user identifier (ie. `userId` field of the user's identity).
-    String pubKey = 1GChJMuyxvq28F3Uksqf5v7QkxQ4WLQdBh; // String | The public key to use to sign. <br>When not provided and a user is provided, the default key of the user is used (if any). <br>When not provided and no user is provided, the default key of the server is used (if any). try {
+    String pubKey = 1GChJMuyxvq28F3Uksqf5v7QkxQ4WLQdBh; // String | The public key to use to sign.<br> When not provided and a user is provided, the default key of the user is used (if any).<br> When not provided and no user is provided, the default key of the server is used (if any).
+    String path = 1GChJMuyxvq28F3Uksqf5v7QkxQ4WLQdBh; // String | The derivation path of the key to use to sign.<br> When not provided, the default derivation path 'm/44/0/0' is used. try {
-      SignatureResult result = apiInstance.getSignature(hashToSign, messageToSign, userId, customUserId, pubKey);
+      SignatureResult result = apiInstance.getSignature(hashToSign, messageToSign, userId, customUserId, pubKey, path);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SignatureApi#getSignature");